danfuzz/samizdat/doc/library-guide/Cmp.md

 meaningful within the context of the given first argument.
 So, for example, it is valid to have comparisons work with second arguments of a different class (e.g. comparing an int and a float), and it preferable to have sensible per-class semantics over a fully-defined order.
+It is also valid for a per-class comparison to be asymmetric, when that makes sense.

 <br><br>